librz/how-to-bash/cookbook.md

 curl -s http://google.com
 ```

-#### echo the first parameter if it exist, echo hello by default if it doesn't
+#### echo the first parameter if it exist, else echo hello as fallback

 ```bash
 echo "${1:-hello}"